ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

 Background
 """"""""""""

 The National Weather Service (:term:`NWS`) defines Surface-Based Convective Available Potential Energy (CAPE) as "the amount of fuel available to a developing thunderstorm."
 According to NWS, CAPE "describes the instabilily of the atmosphere and provides an approximation of updraft strength within a thunderstorm.
-A higher value of CAPE means the atmosphere is more unstable and would therefore produce a stronger updraft" (see `NWS, What is CAPE? <https://www.weather.gov/ilx/swop-severetopics-CAPE>`__ for further explanation).
+A higher value of CAPE means the atmosphere is more unstable and would therefore produce a stronger updraft" (see `NWS: What is CAPE? <https://www.weather.gov/ilx/swop-severetopics-CAPE>`__ for further explanation).

 According to the NWS `Storm Prediction Center <https://www.spc.noaa.gov/exper/mesoanalysis/help/begin.html>`__, Convective Inhibition (CIN) "represents the 'negative' area on a sounding that must be overcome for storm initiation."
 In effect, it measures negative buoyancy (-B) --- the opposite of CAPE, which measures positive buoyancy (B or B+) of an air parcel.